prravda/tynisearch/README.md

 # About
-Tiny search module based on `trie` and `aho-corasick` using TypeScript
+- Tiny, and simple search module based on `trie` and `aho-corasick` using TypeScript.
+- Also, it supports serialization and de-serialization into `string` type.

+# Use case
+- I made this library for searching keywords my users enrolled from a title of a post without search engine library.

 # Installation
 ```shell